openbmc/docs/designs/power-recovery.md

 If the power recovery software sees the `PinholeReset` reason within the `RebootCause` then it will not implement any of its policy.
-Future BMC reboots which are not pin hole reset caused, will cause `RebootCause` to go back to a default and therefore power recovery policy will be reenabled on that BMC boot.
+Future BMC reboots which are not pin hole reset caused, will cause `RebootCause` to go back to a default and therefore power recovery policy will be re-enabled on that BMC boot.

 The phosphor-state-manager chassis software will not log a blackout error